-With the limitations of the study, we can conclude that: Both sandblasting with Al2O3 particles and etching with 9.6 % hydrofluoric acid were able to generate similar bond forces between a resin cement and a nanoceramic composite.
+Both sandblasting with Al2O3 particles and etching with 9.6% HF were able to generate similar FA between a resin cement and a nanoceramic composite.

-Sandblasting produced a greater number of cohesive and mixed type fractures.
+Sandblasting produced a greater number of cohesive and mixed fractures.

-Etching with 9.6 % hydrofluoric acid had a lower incidence of cohesive and mixed type fractures.
+Etching with 9.6% HF had a lower incidence of cohesive and mixed fractures.

-FA values decreased in all groups after being aged.
+FA values decreased in all groups after aging.